ToyMath/AdaptiveMultiScalePositionalEncoding/README.md

 ## Citation

-If you use SELUVariation in your research, please cite the following work:
+If you use AdaptiveMultiScalePositionalEncoding in your research, please cite the following work:

 ```bibtex
 @misc{AdaptiveMultiScalePositionalEncoding-2024,